 An organization that rates a level 2 contact has a bit more reach.
 This can be a charity group that services an entire nation, a church with multiple denominations, international trade associations, or mid-range conspiratorial groups.
 A level 2 organizational contact may also be a representative of a level 3 group that, without official sanction, has taken to sponsoring or aiding the character in some capacity.

-It usually takes a rather large organization to rate a level 3 contact.
+It usually takes a huge organization to rate a level 3 contact.
 These groups normally have a pervasive global reach, and can include organizations such as (or similar to) the Catholic Church, the Red Cross, or even the Bavarian Illuminati.
 Organizations of this type have massive personnel and even more followers, though some may not precisely be aware that they're a tool of such a far-reaching group to begin with.

 Police: police contacts are men and women who are duly appointed law enforcement officials, which can sometimes overlap with either government or military contacts, depending on the nation in question.
 Such officials can have an authority which is primarily local in nature or can range throughout a nation or even beyond, all of which depends on their jurisdiction and rank in their respective organization.

 Level 1 police contacts enforce the law but have little authority to make big decisions, and are primarily local in jurisdiction.
-This can be a city beat cop, county sheriff, state patroller or the like.
+This can be a city beat cop, county sheriff, state patroller, or the like.
 Police contacts of this type may also be retired members of regional or national enforcement agencies, those who no longer can make arrests or engage in law enforcement but still have the experience from a lifetime of such work.

 A police contact who rates a level of 2 is often a low-ranking member of a national law enforcement agency.
 Such groups include the Federal Bureau of Investigation (FBI) and the US Marshals (in America), the Royal Canadian Mounted Police (RCMP, or Mounties, in Canada), the Policìa Federal (Federales, in Mexico), the Central Bureau of Investigation (CBI, in India), or even the Cuerpo Nacional de Policìa agents (in Spain).